-The Atlas includes general summary information on the physical and chemical features, habitat types, biological features, birds, mammals, fishing activity and other human activities of the NWW region.
-Background material on four NWW case study fisheries is presented (North East Atlantic Mackerel, Northern Hake, Dublin Bay Prawn and Scallops).
-These are important case studies in the MEFEPO project.
+The first edition of the Atlas, published in 2009, was extremely well received and this new edition has been modified in response to stakeholder feedback to provide updated information on the physical and chemical features, habitat types, biological features, birds, mammals, fishing activity and other human activities taking place within the NWW region.
+Background material on four NWW fisheries (mackerel, hake, Nephrops and scallop) which have been used throughout the MEFEPO project, and are being developed as case study fisheries in the FEPs, is presented.